muditjain936/iv-straddle-strategy/README.md

 A quantitative options trading strategy in Python that uses Implied Volatility percentile ranking to generate straddle trade signals.

-Built as a learning project based on a senior's suggestion to combine reverse Black-Scholes, IV ranking, and systematic risk management.

 ---

 ## What This Strategy Does